MarkShaprio841/CTF_OCR_Automater/README.md

 - Pandas: For data manipulation and Excel report generation.
 - Standard Libraries: `os`, `glob`, `shutil`, `time`, `re`, and `datetime` for file handling and processing.

-For any questions or feedback, please contact [Your Name](mailto:your.email@example.com).

----

-This README should provide a comprehensive guide to setting up, using, and understanding the OCT Report Processor.
-Happy processing!